-Seyeon action does ease Jongin’s mind a little, “But the fact that your father is the Vice Admiral and your brother is Junior Lieutenant of the Navy doesn’t change.”
+Seyeon's action did ease Jongin’s mind a little, “But the fact that your father is the Vice Admiral and your brother is Junior Lieutenant of the Navy doesn’t change.”

 “And the Navy’s loyalty lies to your family.
 Therefore, you should not be too bothered about that fact.
 Okay?”

-“One thing I know for sure though,” Jongin said as the car stopped at traffic light.
-“Their loyalty lies to Princess Seyeon,” Jongin was lucky enough he has time to spare to kiss his bride.
+“One thing I know for sure though,” Jongin said as the car halted at traffic light.
+“Their loyalty lies to Princess Seyeon,” Jongin was lucky enough he had time to spare to kiss his bride.

 The sound of horn from the car behind them cut the loving moment of the newlyweds short.
 “Hear goes nothing,” Jongin sighed and stepped on the accelerator.

-Jongin and Seyeon stand with their hand clasped tight in front of the gate of Seyeon’s house, or as of today, Jongin’s in-law’s house.
+Jongin and Seyeon stood with their hands clasped tight in front of the gate of Seyeon’s house, or as of today, Jongin’s in-law’s house.

-Seyeon chuckles “Whenever you’re are ready Babe,” followed by Jongin’s finger—unwillingly—pressing the bell of the gate.
+Seyeon chuckled “Whenever you’re are ready Babe,” followed by Jongin’s—unwillingly—finger pressing the bell of the gate.

-A few moments later the intercom shows a familiar face of the house keeper that worked in the house even before Seyeon was born, “Welcome back Jongin Gun and Miss Seyeon” greeted the middle age woman.
+A few moments later the intercom showed a familiar face of the house keeper, that worked in the house even before Seyeon was born, “Welcome back Jongin Gun and Miss Seyeon” greeted the middle age woman.
 “Hello auntie, please open the gate.”

 As Jongin and Seyeon stepped in the family room, Seyeon’s mother can be seen watching the daily drama most of middle age women in the country enjoy so much, while her father and brother looking obviously would rather be somewhere else, or change the channel to the football game they missed yesterday.